JoeMJr/React-Individual-Project-Part2-JM/README.md

+# A React Frontend I made
-# This is for my CS 490 Class at NJIT
+This is for my CS 490 Class at NJIT
 This is the rough but functional front end for the Second part of my individual project.

 # Premise